 command to download a text file from a web server.
 You’ll view its contents, save it locally, and tell curl

-Downloading files off of the Internet can be dangerous, so be sure you are downloading from reputable sources.
-In this tutorial you’ll download files from DigitalOcean, and you won’t be executing any files you download.
+Downloading files from the Internet can be dangerous, so be sure you are downloading from reputable sources.
+In this tutorial, you’ll download files from DigitalOcean, and you won’t be executing any files you download.

 Out of the box, without any command-line arguments, the curl